JaiGitBU/ProjectPortalLabs/Lab5assignment.md

 # Lab 5
-Modify your lab4 to implement the following features:
+Modify your lab4 to implement the following features.
+You can choose either 1 or 2.
 1. Implement Database Operations in AsyncTasks.
 Module 5 shows you an example of using AsyncTask to list projects.
 Implement database operations such as updates in AsyncTask as well.
 2. Implement Database updates in an Intent Service.